DylanMeeus/springboot_jwt_blog/_posts/2015-11-13-build-an-app-with-vuejs.markdown

 We can easily set up authentication in our Vue.js apps by using the **[Lock Widget](https://auth0.com/lock)**.

+{% include tweet_quote.html quote_text="We can easily set up authentication in our Vue.js apps by using the Lock Widget" %}

 ![auth0 lock vuejs](https://cdn.auth0.com/blog/node-knockout/node-knockout-1.png)

 ### Step 1: Include Auth0's Lock Widget